elastic/kibana/src/core/MIGRATION.md

 Plugins can expose public interfaces for other plugins to consume.
 Like `core`, those interfaces are bound to the lifecycle functions `setup` and/or `start`.

 Anything returned from `setup` or `start` will act as the interface, and while not a technical requirement, all Elastic plugins should expose types for that interface as well.
+3rd party plugins wishing to allow other plugins to integrate with it are also highly encouraged to expose types for their plugin interfaces.

 **foobar plugin.ts:**